 Instead, if I need a 3G iPad connection while I’m on the move I use my mobile phone as a Wi-Fi hub.
-That way my phone account picks up the data cost.
+Tethering the iPad that way means my phone account picks up the data cost.

-I’m not likely to travel anywhere with my iPad and not take my phone as well.
+It’s not as if I’m likely to travel anywhere with my iPad and not take my phone as well.